obazoud/inazuma-storage/README.md

 inazuma-storage
 ============

-Inazuma-Storage is a fast user to JSON document storage based on Hazelcast and Couchbase.
+Inazuma-Storage is a fast user to JSON document storage based on Hazelcast, Akka and Couchbase.